Go Big: Lisa Marie and Cathleen Bring the Diversity of the World Into a Gift Box

 A Business Blooms

 While the two have only recently launched their website and company, they have already found an eager audience.
-“There’s a need not just from consumers, but from Fortune 500 companies as well, looking for ways to connect with clients,” explains Cathleen.
-“I will say, it’s not easy to curate products the way we do.
-Finding female-owned and minority-owned brands isn’t easy.
-A lot of people are taking notice of that and support our mission.”
+“There’s a need not just from consumers, but from large corporate companies as well, looking for ways to connect with their clients or employees,” explains Cathleen.
+“It can be difficult to curate products the way we do.
+The brands that fit our mission are often small businesses, run by individuals much like ourselves.
+Supply chain and pricing can sometimes become an issue, especially if we’re working with a tight budget and we need a large quantity on a quick turnaround.
+But, the good thing is, a lot of people are taking notice of what we’re doing and want to support our mission as well.”

 “We are heading in a great direction,” says Lisa Marie, gazing around her apartment, piled high with boxes.
 “I feel good about the future.
 In fact—I’m thrilled about the future.”